MVS-sysgen/sysgen/README.md

 * Adds version to NETSOL
 * Added `SYS1.PARMLIB(RELEASE)` which contains release information

 And many more.
-See the branch `original` which tracked changes to the original sysgen
+See the branch `original` which tracked changes to the original sysgen and the git log to see the hundred of other changes since the initial release.

 ## Info